MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-hive-query.md

 ---
-title: "Import from Hive Query | Microsoft Docs"
+title: "ML Studio (classic): Import from Hive Query - Azure"
-titleSuffix: ML Studio (classic) - Azure
 description: Learn how to use the Import Data module to get data from Hadoop clusters and HDInsight distributed storage. ms.date: 07/03/2019 ms.service: "machine-learning"